Skip to Content

 You Don't Have to Be in a Car to Get into a Car Accident

 Despite the growing effort to increase bicycle awareness and safety, many careless drivers continue to cause accidents with cyclists who are doing nothing wrong.
 The results can be tragic.
-People driving motor vehicles aren't always watching out for those traveling by bike or on foot.
-And it's not just jaywalkers and cyclists in traffic who end up injured; cars hit pedestrians in crosswalks and bikers in bike lanes, too.
+People driving motor vehicles are not always watching out for those traveling by bike or on foot.
+And it is not just jaywalkers and cyclists in traffic who end up injured; cars hit pedestrians in crosswalks and bikers in bike lanes, too.
 Some pedestrians have even been hit while on the sidewalk.

 If you've been hit by a car, you've been in a motor vehicle accident.
-Rest assured that however your accident occurred, we’re here to help.
+Rest assured that, however your accident occurred, we are here to help.

 Pedestrian Accidents in Tennessee